Who5673/coc-nasm/README.md

 https://who5673.github.io/coc-nasm/
 ```
 As I have a problem with python3-flask and GitHub pages, I cannot build this website now.
+__However__, I still have some website goals:
+- Have backend (cannot build now) and frontend.
+- Build the website using WebAssembly (WASM) and Netwide Assembler.

 ## About coc-nasm
 - Manufacturing date: The 6^th of July, 2025 (7/6/2025 - mm/dd/yy).
 - Reddit publish date: The 7^th of July, 2025 (7/6/2025 - mm/dd/yy).